‘Teen Mom 2’ Cast Responds To Jenelle Evans Divorce News, Kailyn Lowry Doesn’t Think She Should Return

 “I am proud of her,” Briana DeJesus told the outlet.

-Following news of Evans’ impending divorce from Eason, rumors have been swirling in regard to her potential return to Teen Mom 2 and DeJesus, for one, believes she will “be back” on the show now that she’s left her controversial husband, who was responsible for her exit from the series earlier this year.
+Following news of Evans’ impending divorce from Eason, rumors have been swirling in regard to her potential return to Teen Mom 2.
+DeJesus, for one, believes she will “be back” on the show now that she’s left her controversial husband, who was responsible for her exit from the series earlier this year.

-As Teen Mom 2 fans well know, MTV announced they would no longer be working with Evans months ago after learning Eason had shot and killed their family dog, Nugget, a French bulldog, after the animal nipped at their two-year-old daughter, Ensley.
+As Teen Mom 2 fans well know, MTV announced they would no longer be working with Evans months ago after learning Eason had shot and killed their family dog, Nugget, after the animal nipped at their 2-year-old daughter, Ensley.
 One year prior, MTV cut ties with Eason due to a homophobic rant he shared on his now-deleted Twitter page.

 Although DeJesus believes Evans will be brought back to Teen Mom 2 for its upcoming season next year, Lowry, who said she wished Evans “the best” after her split, doesn’t seem to think that would be a good idea.